guharaja/syncPgDDL/README.md

 # syncPGSchema
 *maintain Postgresql schema in git*

+Yet another version with fundamental changes is in the works and will reach here shortly.
+This will be a Pg extension and will syncronize per DDL.
+Applying the entire schema everytime is overkill and unsafe.
+So wait a bit . . .

 This project has no automated setup yet.
 It has to be setup by hand as described below.